ecomplus/client/README.md

 If `sort` argument is undefined or null, default is to sort by views.

 #### Specs
 The specs is a object with specifications properties that we use to filter the search.
-The key is the property name and the value is an array with the properties values.
+The key is the specifications name and the value is an array with the specifications values.

 #### Example of specs object
 ```javascript